eigenreza/agentic-financial-risk-assistant/deployment/azure/deploy_container_apps.md

 # Azure Container Apps Deployment

-This document describes how to deploy the Agentic Financial Risk Assistant to Azure Container Apps — the preferred Azure deployment path for this project.
+This document describes how to deploy the Agentic Financial Risk Assistant to Azure Container Apps, the preferred Azure deployment path for this project.
 Container Apps provides serverless container hosting with built-in scaling, HTTPS, and managed identity support without requiring you to manage Kubernetes nodes directly.

 ---